gitdevjin/code-mage/README.md

 # Description
-**CodeMage** is a tool that translate a source file written in one programming language into another language.
+**CodeMage** is a tool that translates a source file written in one programming language into another language.
 The translation will be done by Large Language Model AI(such as ChatGPT)

 ## Release 0.1